 NOTE: Kindly note that ensuring correct sequencing is only necessary at GTP-U header level and not in the RTP header extension PDU Set information which in some cases (i.e., SRTP) is anyways unmodifiable.

 The PDU Set Importance value will attribute the same importance for all unmarked “lonely PDUs”.
-This will mix in the same importance category audio (e.g., OPUS in WebRTC), metadata, RTCP PDUs.
+This may mix in the same importance category audio, metadata, RTCP PDUs.
 Caution is advised in setting the default importance value of UPF mapped PDU Sets.
 SA4 provides in TS 26.522 general guidelines on PDU Set importance for video/audio codecs which may be further considered for pre-configuring a general PDU Set importance value.
 Nevertheless, there is no “one size fits all” value and trade-offs should be carefully considered.

 Feedback on Reply#2